-This fonds totals 31+ metres of textual records primarily consisting of the administrative and business papers of Mr. Adam Zimmerman during his tenure as a senior level executive with Noranda Inc., Noranda Mines Ltd, and Macmillan Bloedel Ltd., particularly in Ontario, Quebec, and British Columbia with the majority of these records relating to the senior level operations of these companies.
-It includes 6+ metres of textual records relate to the creation and development of Northwood Pulp & Timber Ltd. (1965-c.1984) in Prince George including all aspects of its regional operations throughout North/Central BC).
-The fonds also includes records related to Noranda Inc.’s successful and unsuccessful attempts at business acquisitions in both forestry and mining operations internationally, particularly in Mexico, Brazil, The Netherlands and Tasmania.
+This fonds consits of the administrative and business papers of Mr. Adam Zimmerman during his tenure as a senior level executive with Noranda Inc., Noranda Mines Ltd, and Macmillan Bloedel Ltd., particularly in Ontario, Quebec, and British Columbia with the majority of these records relating to the senior level operations of these companies.
+It includes textual records relate to the creation and development of Northwood Pulp & Timber Ltd. in Prince George including all aspects of its regional operations throughout Northcentral BC).
+The fonds also includes records related to Noranda Inc.’s successful and unsuccessful attempts at business acquisitions in both forestry and mining operations internationally, particularly in Mexico, Brazil, the Netherlands and Tasmania.

-The fonds also contains 3+ metres of textual records generated by Zimmerman in his directorship / or chairman positions on various forest industry association boards.
+The fonds also contains textual records generated by Zimmerman in his directorship and chairman positions on various forest industry association boards.
 It includes his notes, general correspondence, minutes, as well as booklets and brochures notably from the Canadian Forest Industries Council, the Canadian Pulp and Paper Association, the Forest Sector Advisory Council and other similar industry associations.
-Much of this material relates to the issue of the softwood lumber dispute and Zimmerman’s involvement in the lobbying efforts regarding Canada / U.S. Free Trade issues [see Zimmerman, Who’s in Charge Here Anyway? pp.77-106] and includes bound reports, agreements, and publications as well as correspondence to/from Zimmerman and his handwritten notes within the files.
+Much of this material relates to the issue of the softwood lumber dispute and Zimmerman’s involvement in the lobbying efforts regarding Canada/U.S. Free Trade issues and includes bound reports, agreements, and publications as well as correspondence to/from Zimmerman and his handwritten notes within the files.
 The fonds also includes general business information (annual reports, brochures, publications) pertaining to other Canadian forestry and mining companies.

 The fonds also contains Adam Zimmerman’s speeches and correspondence related to his involvement in numerous charities, foundations and corporate fundraising initiatives with numerous Canadian educational institutions, non-profit societies and federal election campaigns.